-Enrolled graduate students can request a leave of absence if they require time away from classes.
+Registered graduate students can request a leave of absence if they require time away from classes.
 Students who do not request leaves of absence and do not take classes for one or more semesters will have to complete a new application and pay the application fee to be considered for readmission.

 Students who want to request a leave of absence must contact the Director of Graduate Studies, Jeff Huber (jeffrey.huber@uky.edu), prior to the beginning of the semester they do not intend to take classes.
-The e-mail should include specific mention of the semester for which the student would like to request a leave of absence as well as the semester in which the student plans to return.
+The e-mail should include specific mention of the semester(s) for which the student would like to request a leave of absence as well as the semester in which the student plans to return.
 If the DGS approves the request, they will contact the Graduate School to modify the student's record.

 Students cannot request more than two consecutive or four total semesters of leave of absence status.
-Leaves of absence requests must be made for one semester at a time, although extensions may be requested.